Pastfran/pyanakit/README.md

 ## Starting the Application
 1. Open your command line interface (e.g. Windows PowerShell, Anaconda PowerShell).
-2. Navigate to the folder where the application is located and into the "src" directory.
+2. Navigate to the folder where the application is located and into the `src` folder.
 Replace the path accordingly:
 ```bash
 cd C:/Path/to/file/src
 ```
 3. Ensure Python is properly set up on your system and recognized in the Command Prompt.
-You can check this by typing:
+You can check this by using the command below. \
+If Python is installed and the version displayed, you are good to go.
+If not, ensure Python is installed and added to your system's PATH.
 ```bash
 python --version
 ```
-- If Python is installed and the version displayed, you are good to go.
-If not, ensure Python is installed and added to your system's PATH.
 4. Launch the application with using this command:
 ```bash
 python gui.py